Drift detection»

 Drift detection in practice»

 With drift detection enabled on the stack, proposed runs are quietly executing in the background.
-If they do not detect any changes, the only way you'd know about them is by viewing all runs in the Account > Runs section and filtering or grouping by drift detection parameter - here is an example:
+If they do not detect any changes, the only way you'd know about them is by viewing all runs in the Account > Runs section and filtering by drift detection parameter.

-But once your job detects drift (and you've enabled reconciliation), it triggers a regular tracked run.
-This run is subject to the same rules as a regular tracked run is.
-For example, if you set your stack not to deploy changes automatically, the run will end up in an Unconfirmed state, waiting for your decision.
+If your proposed runs detect drift (and you've enabled reconciliation), Spacelift triggers a regular tracked run.
+This run is subject to the same rules as a regular tracked run.
+For example, if you set your stack not to deploy changes automatically, the run will end up in an unconfirmed state, waiting for your decision.
 The same thing will happen if a plan policy produces a warning using a matched warn

 rule.